 Blue star creeper (Isotoma fluviatilis) is a low-growing flowering perennial that is adorned with delicate pale purple to blue star-shaped flowers from late spring into late summer and early fall.
-It has gradually gained a foothold as a groundcover substitute to turf grass in moderate climates, but is also sometimes planted as a bedding annual in colder regions.
-This Australian native has a spreading and mounding growth habit, forming a dense, low mat of leafy green foliage that holds up well to moderate foot traffic.
-It requires less water than a traditional grass lawn, and it grows to just 3 inches tall, requiring no mowing.
-It is impressively tolerant of extreme weather conditions and even tolerates short drought.
+It has gradually gained a foothold as a ground cover substitute to turf grass in moderate climates but is also sometimes planted as a bedding annual in colder regions.
+This Australian native has a spreading growth habit, forming a dense, low mat of leafy green foliage that holds up well to moderate foot traffic.
+It requires less water than a traditional grass lawn, and it grows to just 2 to 3 inches tall, requiring no mowing.
+It is impressively tolerant of extreme weather conditions and even tolerates short droughts once established.

 |Common Name||Blue star creeper, swamp isotome|

 |Botanical Name||Isotoma fluviatilis|

 |Plant Type||Herbaceous, perennial|